 Generalized anxiety disorder is characterized by persistent and excessives wory about a number of different things.
 One of psychotherapy technique could apply Brief Cognitive Behavior Therapy.
 Patients received treatment consists of three (3) people who are patients of Psychological Clinic at RSJ Prof. Dr. Soerojo Magelang.
 They diagnosed with Generalized Anxiety Disorders, male whose age range of 27-35 years.
 This study purpose to observe the patient's response, while the treatment was given to different traits.
 This case study data was conducted with clinical observation, deep clinical interview and projective test (Wartegg test, Tree Test, Draw A Person Test and House Tree Person Test) to observe the type and dynamics of the patient's personality.
 After those conditions, patients were given pre and post measurement methods during the applying of brief CBT.
-This method named One Group Pre-Test and Post-Test Design .
+This method named One Group Pre-Test and Post-Test Design.
 The applying The Hopkins Symptom Checklist (HCL-25) was utilized to measure anxiety levels fullfilled by patients.
 Treatment Brief Cognitive Behavior Therapy performed for four (4) sessions with 60-90 minutes session duration per meeting.
 The results of the study revealed that the Brief Cognitive Behavior Therapy can decrease the anxiety level in Generalized Anxiety Disorder patients with different recuperation rates.
 The patient's personality traits affects the difference rate of reduction of anxiety levels, changes in mindset, and behavior in each patient.
 It will also reveal differences rapidity of recovery was influenced by the motivation to convalesce and positive perception from their social support..

-Keywords: Brief Cognitive Behavior Therapy, Personality Traits, Generalized Anxiety Disorder disorders (Rosenberg & Kosslyn, 2011).
+Keywords: Brief Cognitive Behavior Therapy, Personality Traits, Generalized Anxiety Disorder

+Today Survey reveal that 5% people have risk to suffer generalized anxiety disorder (GAD) in their lifetime.
+Primary care mental health also report that their patients suffer from generalized anxiety disorder (GAD) more frequently than other anxiety disorders (Rosenberg & Kosslyn, 2011).
 According to DSM-IV TR, an overall anxiety disorder was a state of excessive fear or anxiety, and persists for at least six months on a number of events or activities accompanied by various somatic symptoms that cause significant disruption to social function, occupation and many functions The main symptoms anxiety disorders were anxiety, motor tension, autonomic hyperactivity, and cognitive alertness.
 Excessive anxiety could disrupt other aspects of patient life.
 Clinical comprehensive symptoms of anxiety disorders include: (1) patients who suffer anxietas will show primary symptom that lasts for several weeks to months.
-This condition immense or only prominent in certain special situations (free floating or floating), (2) element symptoms that usually appear such as: anxiety (worries about bad luck like being on the edge, difficulty concentrating, etc.), motor (anxiety, tremor, headaches, can not relax, etc.), autonomic overactivity, sweating, tachvcardia. tachypnea, palpitations, shortness of breath. epigastric, headache, chapped lips, and other disorders, in children cases, they often noticeable excessive need for calming and somatic repeated complaints that stand out and (3) the presence of other temporary (for several days) temporary symptoms, especially depression, does not prove a major diagnosis of overall anxiety disorder. throughout does not meet the complete criteria of episodes of depression, phobic anxiety disorder. panic disorder or obsessive compulsive disorder The factors cause anxiety were follow: stressor potential, maturation level, educational level, knowledge level, economic status, physical state, personality type, socio-culture, environment and condition, age and gender.
+This condition was immense or only prominent in certain special situations (free floating or floating), (2) element symptoms that usually appear such as: anxiety (worries about bad luck like being on the edge, difficulty concentrating, etc.), motor tension (anxiety, tremor, headaches, can not relax, etc.), autonomic overactivity, sweating, tachycardia, tachypnea, palpitations, shortness of breath, epigastric, headache, chapped lips, and other disorders, in children cases, they often noticeable excessive need for calming and somatic repeated complaints that stand out and (3) the presence of other temporary (for several days) temporary symptoms, especially depression, does not prove a diagnosis of overall anxiety disorder, maior throughout does not meet the complete criteria of episodes of depression, phobic anxiety disorder, panic disorder or obsessive compulsive disorder .
+The factors cause anxiety were follow: stressor potential. maturation level, educational level, knowledge level, economic status, physical state, personality type, socio-culture, environment and condition, age and gender.
 The causes of anxiety were follow: biological contributions, psychological contributions, and social contributions.